Watermelon nutrition: glycemic index, calories, net carbs, diets

 Cancer

-As stated previously, the carotenoid lycopene can also potentially have anti-carcinogenic qualities (12).
+As stated, the carotenoid lycopene can also have anti-carcinogenic qualities (12).

-A group of compounds that the watermelon rind is also rich in is polysaccharides, such as arabinogalactan, galactose, arabinose, rhamnose, and others.
+A group of compounds in which the watermelon rind is also rich in polysaccharides, such as arabinogalactan, galactose, arabinose, rhamnose, and others.
 These polysaccharides are known for their antiproliferative and antioxidant properties.
 The antitumor activity of watermelon rind has a significant cytotoxic ability against laryngeal carcinomatous cells (16).

 Watermelon rind is also rich in anthocyanin and flavonoids, known for their antioxidant, anti-inflammatory, and anticancer qualities (17).